filippocorradino/advent_of_code_2022/README.md

 | **[24](https://adventofcode.com/2022/day/24)** ||||
 | **[25](https://adventofcode.com/2022/day/25)** ||||

-Click on the ⭐ to go to the solution script

 #### Target
 * Simple and readable code, as pythonic as I can make it
 * Readability and versatility over efficiency, with *some* smartassness when I can ;)